Finding an Honors Reader:

 You and your Advisor together select your Honors Reader, who is usually in your major or a thematically related field.
 You then ask, in person, explaining your project, and expressing appreciation for their assistance.
 It can be any faculty member; it does not need to be a faculty member “officially” affiliated with Honors.
 You need to give us the name of your Reader on 499 Day.

 - Reviews an early draft/iteration of the project and comments on its strengths and on its weaknesses, and communicates these to your Advisor as well.
 This can happen as early as the fall semester of the final year, but should take place no later than February of the final semester to assure adequate time for you to take advantage of suggestions and address significant concerns.
 You work with your Advisor to incorporate these suggestions into future drafts.

-- Reviews the first draft of the Executive Summary of your project (by March 25), returning it to you with comments.
+- Reviews the first draft of the Executive Summary of your project (see appropriate timeline for dates), returning it to you with comments.
 This summary, written for a non-expert audience, is part of the Command of Language requirement for all Honors students.

-The Honors Program may require an additional reader for any Capstone Project — in the case of an interdisciplinary project, for example.
+The Honors Program may require an additional reader for any Thesis Project -- in the case of an interdisciplinary project, for example.
 Final approval of the project remains the responsibility of the Director of the Honors Program.